UPDATE On Dr. Binayak Sen's Illegal Detention:

 Adv.
 Sudha Bhardwaj, PUCL State Executive Member and Lawyer informed

-Mr. B B S Rajput, City Superintendent of Police, Raipur about Dr.
+Mr. B B S Rajput, City Superintendent of Police,

 Ilina Sen's arrival.
 Mr. Rajput offered to open the sealed premises